Skip to content

 • Framework topology (routes, middleware)

-The API does not receive:
+The IR does not contain:

 • Source code